 From multifamily properties to commercial spaces, gates provide maximum security for residents and tenants.
 They prevent trespassers and other unwanted visitors from entering the property.
-But to maintain security while managing property access, you need gated community access control.
+But to maintain security while managing property access, you need gate access control.

 There are many solutions to control access at a community entrance gate, from intercoms for gates to vehicle detection systems.
 Read on to learn more about gated community access control, how it works, and why you need it.